Person-0/RepoInfoAI/README.md

 - Enter Repo name along with owner (eg. `BluZed/RepoInfoAI`)
 - Enter the first prompt you want to ask ChatGPT about.
 - **Important!!!** Allow the script to fetch cross-origin requests if prompted for.
 This is required to interact with the local server due to [csp headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) on the website.
 - wait for the results!
+It may take some time for large repositories.
 - you may also continue the chats.

 # Installation Instructions